maths/moodle-qbank_gitsync/doc/useyaml.md

 MoodleXML is a great way to store questions but is not very readable by humans and is difficult to edit.

+Notes:

+1. _If you wish to store questions in YAML format you will need to install Symfony YAML on the local PHP setup (not on Moodle).
+This can be done via composer._
+2. _If you want to switch between using YAML and XML, create a new repo.
+Switching an existing repo will cause problems with filename extensions._

 By setting `useyaml` to true either in your config file (`useyaml = true;`) or for individual script runs (`--useyaml "true"`), you can store STACK questions in your repo as YAML difference representations.
 When exporting to the repo, Gitsync downloads STACK questions as normal, converts them to YAML and then compares them with a defaults file.
 Fields that match the default (and are not part of the minimum represenations) are removed and then what's left is stored in the repo.
 Non-STACK questions will be left as XML.

 Gitsync will select a defaults file on the following basis: